Reusable Cloth Toilet Paper

-The environmental issue comes from the manufacturing and delivery of the toilet paper. .
+The environmental issue comes from the manufacturing and delivery of the toilet paper.
+The average American uses 50 pounds of tissue paper per year which is 50% more than the average of Western countries or Japan.
 We use more toilet paper because much of the world use bidets or spray hoses to clean off the poop and we wipe it.

 Toilet paper requires trees and Americans like their soft, fluffy toilet paper.
-From :
+From a NY Times article:

 Fluffiness comes at a price: millions of trees harvested in North America and in Latin American countries, including some percentage of trees from rare old-growth forests in Canada.
 Although toilet tissue can be made at similar cost from recycled material, it is the fiber taken from standing trees that help give it that h feel, and most large manufacturers rely on them.

 Customers “demand soft and comfortable,” said James Malone, a spokesman for Georgia Pacific, the maker of Quilted Northern.
 “Recycled fiber cannot do it.”